Student Workshop

 Los Angeles faces a pressing housing shortage, with an estimated deficit of 240,000 beds.
 In response, the City’s Adaptive Reuse Ordinance has encouraged the conversion of existing building stock – 15 years and older – into public housing.

-The Los Angeles County Hall of Records, co-designed by Richard Neutra and Robert Alexander, offers a compelling opportunity to preserve and extend its legacy as a steward of technological and architectural innovation.
+Rooted in the organization’s core missions of DOcumentation and COnservation, the Workshop offers a compelling opportunity to preserve and extend the legacy of the Los Angeles County Hall of Records as a steward of technological and architectural innovation.

 Students will consider . . .

-• Is such a transformation truly feasible, and at what cost – both materially and culturally?
+Is such a transformation truly feasible, and at what cost – both materially and culturally?

-• What values are at stake in the adaptation of a building originally designed for a very different purpose?
+What values are at stake in the adaptation of a building originally designed for a very different purpose?

-• How far can we go in modifying a historic structure before its identity is compromised?
+How far can we go in modifying a historic structure before its identity is compromised?

-• More broadly, how can the evolution of a building toward a new function remain compatible with its architectural and historical essence – and to what extent?
+More broadly, how can the evolution of a building toward a new function remain compatible with its architectural and historical essence – and to what extent?

-• To what degree do the environmental and climatic design solutions originally conceived for a public building prove to be not only relevant but essential for housing today?
+To what degree do the environmental and climatic design solutions originally conceived for a public building prove to be not only relevant but essential for housing today?

 Schedule